 2. Make it easy to update your CRM

-An Affinity survey showed that 35% of sales leaders say sellers don’t use their CRM because they don’t have enough time to add new records or activity.*
+An Affinity survey showed that 35% of respondents say teams don’t use their CRM because they don’t have enough time to add new records or activities.*

-With sellers already spending over 4 hours a week on CRM updates, it’s understandable why updates often fall through the cracks.
+With users already spending over 4 hours a week on CRM updates, it’s understandable why updates often fall through the cracks.

 However, when your CRM isn’t kept up to date, the quality of the data declines.
-This makes it less useful to sellers, meaning they’re even less likely to use or update it in the future.
+This makes it less useful to your team, meaning they’re even less likely to use or update it in the future.
 It’s a vicious cycle that ultimately impacts your team’s ability to close deals efficiently.

-Automated activity capture tools, like Affinity for Salesforce, eliminate the need for manual data entry by creating and updating contact records through email and meeting analysis.
+Automated activity capture tools, like Affinity and Affinity for Salesforce, eliminate the need for manual data entry by creating and updating contact records through email and meeting analysis.

 3. Make the system as user-friendly as possible

 Similarly, it’s also important to make information as easy to access as possible.
-Regardless of how valuable your data is, if sellers feel like it’s slowing them down, they’re not going to use it.
+Regardless of how valuable your data is, if your team feel like it’s slowing them down, they’re not going to use it.

 Take the time to identify friction points in the process and remove them so you’re delivering your sellers a seamless CRM experience without impacting deal velocity.

-For example, Affinity for Salesforce brings your CRM data directly into the tools sellers already use every day, such as LinkedIn or their email inboxes.
+For example, Affinity CRM and Affinity for Salesforce bring your CRM data directly into the tools you already use every day, such as LinkedIn or your email inbox.
 Investing in these tools and the user experience can be the difference between a CRM full of valuable information and a potentially failed investment.

 4. Define a standard CRM data management process